 The winery is located in the municipality Margaux

-a part of these vineyards was added to the estate.
-Five owners were affected by disasters between 1880 and 1955 phylloxera
+part of these vineyards were added to the estate.
+Five owners were disasters like between 1880 and 1955 phylloxera

-as well as two world wars ruined.
-From the totally run-down business remained only seven hectares of vineyards left.
+ruined as well as two world wars.
+From the totally run-down farm, only seven hectares of vineyards remained.

-Finally, the estate was acquired in 1955 by Paul Zuger and his son Roger.
-There were extensive renovations in the cellar made and created new vineyards.
-Until 1979 the estate was jointly owned by the family Zuger Château Marquis d'Alesme-Becker
+Finally, the estate was bought in 1955 by Paul Zuger and his son Roger.
+Extensive renovations were made in the cellar and new vineyards were created.
+Until 1979, the estate was owned by the Zuger family Château Marquis d'Alesme-Becker

 operated.
-In the meantime, the famous oenologist Michel has also been adviser Rolland
+In the meantime, the famous oenologist Michel also became a consultant Rolland

-It was awarded third place (Troisième Cru Classé).
+it received third place (Troisième Cru Classé).
 The vineyards cover 24 hectares of vineyards with Cabernet Sauvignon (50%), Merlot (35%), Cabernet Franc (10%) and Petit Verdot (5%).
-The long-lived red wine is matured for 14 to 16 months in 80% new oak barrels.
+The long-lived red wine is aged for 14 to 16 months in 80% new barriques.
 The second wine is called "La Dame de Malescot".